 It is believed that infection in a pregnant woman could harm her unborn baby.

 JE vaccine can help protect travelers from JE disease.

-Japanese encephalitis vaccine is recommended for travelers to Asia who:
+Japanese encephalitis vaccine is approved for people 2 months of age and older.
+It is recommended for travelers to Asia who:

 plan to spend at least a month in areas where JE occurs,